derhuerst/bvg-rest/docs/why.md

 # Why use this API?

-The public transport agency *Berliner Verkehrsbetriebe* (BVG) itself provides an API (this API wraps around it).
+The public transport agency [*Berliner Verkehrsbetriebe* (BVG) itself provides an API called *HAFAS*](https://github.com/public-transport/hafas-client/blob/e02a20b1de59bda3cd380445b6105e4c46036636/p/bvg/readme.md), this API wraps it.
 Why use this one?
 (And what could BVG do better?)

 ## No API Key

-Especially on web sites/apps, it isn't feasable to the send API keys to the client.
-Also, you have to obtain these keys manually and cannot automatically revoke them. **This API doesn't require a key.**
+The underlying HAFAS API has been designed to be *private*: It has only 1 static API key, which is valid for an unlimited time, and which can't easily be revoked/renewed. **This API doesn't require a key.**

 ## CORS

 If you want to use transport information on a web site/app, [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) must be enabled.
-Otherwise, you would have to send all requests through your own proxy server. **This API has CORS enabled.**
+Otherwise, you would have to send all requests through your own proxy server. **This API has CORS enabled**, the underyling HAFAS API does not.

-## Sane Markup
+## Readable Markup

-Compare the official API:
+Compare the underlying HAFAS API:

 ```js
 {